jetjaguar/GameEngineSnippets/README.md

 Step 3) Return to starting position

 When applicable, I've condensed highly coupled actions into one action, but in the future it may be required that these actions be split up.
-An example of this is while "Swording" someone takes 3 steps, I have condensed Steps 1 & 2 into one byte.
+An example of this is while "Swording" someone takes 3 steps, I have condensed Steps 1 & 2 into one byte, so from above

+Step 1) Walk over to them - Melee Attack Byte

+Step 2) Swing Sword - Melee Attack Byte

+Step 3) Return to starting position - Move to Start Puck Byte

 Files that contain the most "structure"